stripe-samples/push-provisioning-samples/client/android/README.md

 5. [Request access](https://stripe.com/docs/issuing/cards/digital-wallets?platform=Android#request-access)
 6. Download Google's [private SDK](https://developers.google.com/pay/issuers/apis/push-provisioning/android/releases)
 7. Unarchive it to the `./tapandpay_sdk/` directory, (sibling of  `app`), so, you will have a directory structure like `./tapandpay_sdk/com/google/android/gms/...` from the root of the Gradle project.
-8. In the `gradle.properties`, configure the following to match your backend.
+8. In the `gradle.properties`, configure the following to match your backend:
    - `SAMPLE_PP_BACKEND_URL`
    - `SAMPLE_PP_BACKEND_USERNAME`
    - `SAMPLE_PP_BACKEND_PASSWORD`